If our religion is only realized

 In flowers and music" (Lewis, 155);

-But in working the words in—
+But in working the words in

-And yet, not like that at all.
+And yet not like that kind of work at all;

-This working bears up
+This work bears up

 Until it sees

-Another bearing it for you.
+Another bearing it for us.

 So work the Word in

-'Til he penetrates every space;
+'Til he penetrates every place you ache;

-Every impatient look at the clock
+Every impatient look at imperfection,

-Every patronizing offer for help
+Every patronizing offer to help others,

-Every feigned smile to save face
+Every feigned smile to save face,

-Every discontented wish
+Every discontented wish,

-Every dreaded fear
+Every dreaded what-if,

-Into the excess you acquire
+Into all the excess you consume,

 Until your experience of God